andrewchambers/magnet-linux/README.md

 With this in mind, many traditional linux distributions suffer from a few problems:

-- If upstream deprecates a version, you may be unable to reproduce and maintain older versions of your software system without access to the distributions servers and infrastructure.
+- If upstream deprecates a software version, you may be unable to reproduce and maintain older versions of your software system.
 - It can be difficult to make patches and customizations to core software provided with the system.
 - Many source based linux distributions omit efficient package precompilation and caching.